GC AI

 Spellbook is a Microsoft Word-native legal AI platform for contract drafting and review, popular with solo practitioners, small firms, and firm-side transactional lawyers.
 The product surface includes Review for redlining and risk flagging, Draft for clause and document generation, Ask for legal Q&A with citations, Benchmarks for comparing contract terms against a proprietary dataset, Associate for multi-document agentic workflows, and a Clause Library indexed for reuse.
 Pricing is not public.

 Spellbook is strong for firm-side transactional work.
 The fit is weaker for in-house teams whose work extends beyond drafting, into employment questions, privacy reviews, regulator letters, and multi-state surveys, where a legal AI platform purpose-built for in-house covers more of the week.
+Read our comparison guide Spellbook vs GC AI.
+Teams also evaluating Harvey should see Spellbook vs Harvey: Which One Fits Your Legal Team? for a direct comparison of the two platforms.

 Choose GC AI instead if: